 You don’t need to get used to your ceiling fan only working on one speed, only working sometimes, not having any working light fixtures, being too noisy, or any of the other problems that might befall it.
 When your ceiling fan breaks, call American Home Shield to schedule a service visit to diagnose and repair your ceiling fan.
 You can call or request service online 24 hours a day, seven days a week.

-If your fan is covered under your plan, we’ll send out one of our professional network contractors to take a look at it and diagnose the problem.
-You’ll pay your normal Trade Service Call Fee.
-If it’s possible for the contractor to repair your ceiling fan, he or she will fix it, but if you need a new ceiling fan, the contractor will replace it.
+If your fan is covered under your plan, we’ll send out one of our qualified, trusted and independent network Pros to take a look at it and diagnose the problem.
+You’ll pay your normal Service Fee.
+If it’s possible for the Pro to repair your ceiling fan, they will fix it; However, if you need a new ceiling fan, the Pro will replace it accroding to the coverage limits in your plan.
 In most cases, American Home Shield will cover the cost of replacing your ceiling fan.

 Mix and Match Your Home Warranty Coverage

-At American Home Shield, we offer the home warranty coverage you need to protect your budget and many of the systems and appliances you use every day.
+At American Home Shield, we offer the home warranty coverage you need to protect your budget and up to 23 parts of the systems and appliances you use every day.
 Don’t be blindsided by the cost of unexpected repairs.
-Get covered now.
+Get covered today.

 AHS assumes no responsibility, and specifically disclaims all liability, for your use of any and all information contained herein.